 Academic Program

-c) building a critical consciousness in our students so that they have the reasoning and analytical skills necessary to analyze real-world situations and lead beyond our school building
+• ensure that all students have the reasoning and analytical skills necessary to analyze real-world situations and lead beyond our school building

 At Launch, we select curricular materials to ensure all students can master the content of the NYS Learning Standards and to guide our teachers in creating the rigorous, meaningful and authentic learning environments present at an EL Education school.